-Central Asian Tortoise was the only IUCN Vulnerable species recorded within the Project AoI and one additional species, the Tartar Sand Boa, which is listed as being of national conservation concern (UzRDB VU) are considered to be present and are identified as being PBFs.
+Central Asian Tortoise was the only IUCN Vulnerable species recorded within the Project AoI however three reptile species which are of national conservation concern (VU) are considered to be present and are also identified as being PBFs.
+These are; Transcaspian Desert Monitor, Northern (Barred) Wolf Snake and Tartar Sand Boa.